openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

       developers, artists, translators, documentation writers and others leads to great things!
 The latest Free Software technologies will be showcased, cool projects initiated and great ideas discussed.
 Last year, [the conference
-        was awesome](https://news.opensuse.org/2010/10/28/opensuse-conference-big-success/) and resulted in many new projects and collaborative efforts.
+        was awesome](http://news.opensuse.org/2010/10/28/opensuse-conference-big-success/) and resulted in many new projects and collaborative efforts.
 This year, the conference will be combined with the SUSE Labs conference to bring even more brilliant minds together!
 The SUSE Labs conference has traditionally been about advancing low-level technology like the kernel and surrounding infrastructure as well as server related, deployment and management tools.

 The openSUSE Conference 2011 will happen from **Sunday 11th to
         Wednesday 14th of September** in Nuremberg, Germany.
-This date shouldn™t conflict with too many other conferences.
-We™ll be open for registration and a pre-party on **Saturday night**!
-The website on [conference.opensuse.org](http://conference.opensuse.org) is being updated still and we™ll let you know once you can register.
+This date shouldnâ€™t conflict with too many other conferences.
+Weâ€™ll be open for registration and a pre-party on **Saturday night**!
+The website on [conference.opensuse.org](http://conference.opensuse.org) is being updated still and weâ€™ll let you know once you can register.

 We expect about 500 visitors this year and hence had to find a new location.
 A perfect
-      spot was found in [a previous industrial complex from AEG named ˜Zentrifuge˜](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge).
-This cultural center might not be the ˜usual™ space for an
+      spot was found in [a previous industrial complex from AEG named â€˜Zentrifugeâ€˜](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge).
+This cultural center might not be the â€˜usualâ€™ space for an
       IT conference but offers a very creative and open space, currently used for art and music.
       Exactly right for the openSUSE Free Software gathering! (...)

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/GSoC2011.png)Google Summer of Codeâ–²â–¼